Kyipwayay

 Kyipwayay (ကြီးပွားရေး, /my/, lit.
 "Growth") was a pre-World War II Burmese language monthly magazine, closely identified with the Khit-San Sarpay movement, the first modern literary movement in the history of Burmese literature.
 The magazine was founded by U Thein in Yangon but later taken over by U Hla and moved to Mandalay in 1933.
-The monthly was published even during the Japanese occupation of the country (1942–1945).
+The magazine was published even during the Japanese occupation of the country (1942–1945).
 After the war, U Hla transformed Kyipwayay into the Ludu Journal.